idle-meerkat/sdevwiki-fork/Static-Route.md

 `$ 192.168.1.0/24 dev sw1p2  proto kernel  scope link  src`
 `$ 192.168.1.1/24 offload`
 `$ 192.168.2.0/24 via 192.168.0.2 dev sw1p1 offload`
 Entries marked with offload flag are programmed to the PP.

+# Static Route Limitaions
+* Only IPv4 is supported.
+* Linux Kernel forwarding MUST be enabled.
+* Multicast routing not supported.
+* TODO add limitation from https://jirail.marvell.com/browse/SWITCHDEV-718 and https://jirail.marvell.com/browse/SWITCHDEV-753
+* At least one switch port should be added (enslaved) to the bridge before assigning the IP address on the bridge.
+Otherwise the router interface for the  bridge is not created.